amec0e/amec0e/README.md

 ## Coffee

-If you found any of my work useful, consider buying me a coffee
+If you have found any of my work useful in some way or another, consider buying me a coffee.

 <a href="https://www.buymeacoffee.com/amec0e" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 50px !important;width: 200px !important;" ></a>